cumulusmx/CumulusMX/README.md

 In order to function correctly the program needs the supporting distribution files and folders.
 These can be found in [this repo](https://github.com/mcrossley/CumulusMX-DistributionFiles)

 The orginal source was post build b3043 - it incorporated some changes that were being worked on by Steve before he retired.

+The support forum for this software can [be found here](https://cumulus.hosiene.co.uk/)